Sleepytime Gorilla Museum

-Sleepytime Gorilla Museum (often abbreviated to SGM) was an American experimental rock band, formed in 1999 in Oakland, California.
-The band fused classical, industrial, and art-rock themes throughout their music.
-They were known to perform elaborate routines on stage and discuss possibly fictitious stories of dada artists and mathematicians.
+Sleepytime Gorilla Museum (often abbreviated to SGM) is an American experimental rock band, formed in 1999 in Oakland, California.
+The band fuses classical, industrial, and art-rock themes throughout their music.
+They are known to perform elaborate routines on stage and discuss possibly fictitious stories of dada artists and mathematicians.

 History

+1999—2011

 After the disbanding of Idiot Flesh, Nils Frykdahl and Dan Rathbun joined with Carla Kihlstedt (with whom Frykdahl and Rathbun had played in the band Charming Hostess) to form Sleepytime Gorilla Museum, along with percussionists Moe!
 Staiano and David Shamrock.
 Their first performance, on June 22, 1999, was given to a single banana slug (Ariolimax dolichophallus).
 The following night's performance was their first to a human audience.

 Some time during the recording of Grand Opening and Closing (2001), drummer David Shamrock left the band and was replaced by Frank Grau.
 Grau also co-released the album, instigated their first tour and managed the band.

 During the recording of the follow-up, Of Natural History (2004), Grau left the band and was replaced by new drummer Matthias Bossi, formerly of Skeleton Key.
 The Of Natural History tour saw Moe!
 Staiano's exit, and new multi-instrumentalist Michael Iago Mellender's entrance.
 In January 2006 Sleepytime Gorilla Museum signed to The End Records who re-released their début Grand Opening and Closing with three bonus tracks.

 During early 2007, the title and track list for their third studio album, In Glorious Times was announced with the release date set for May 29, 2007.
 Prior to the release, an mp3 and music video of the song "Helpless Corpses Enactment" were made available online.

 In February 2011, the band announced that they would play three final shows in California.
 It was also their intention to release a final album, a short film, and a live DVD.